 Religious Education (RE) and Sunday Service at North Shore Unitarian Church (NSUC) start at 10:00AM on Sundays during the church year.
 The RE program is offered from the second Sunday after Opening Sunday (first Sunday after Labor Day) through mid-May (last RE class is “Affirmation Sunday”).
 During the summer services no RE is offered, however the Nursery is open during summer services for the youngest of our children.

 Our Religious Education Program is offered from Nursery through twelfth grade, and classes meet from 10:00-11:10AM.
 All teachers are volunteers.
 Nursery opens at 9:45AM and closes at 12:15PM.
-Additional RE programs, such as Jr. Choir and WANT Workshop, meet either before or after RE class time.
+Additional RE programs, such as Jr. Choir and Our Whole Life (OWL), meet either before or after RE class time.

 RE Registration is on-going throughout the year.
 The annual RE Registration Fee is $50 per registered child/youth with a cap of $150 per family.
 In addition, there is an annual $10 Snack Fee per registered child/youth.
 For information about scholarships, please contact the Director of Religious Education.